miacheng2/CITS5505-Project2/README.md

 -if you with to recreate the database file and add some testing data, you can run "flask init-db" to create the database and some sample posts, replys and 1 admin user with login credential as follows "Username: admin; Password: admin123".

 REMEBER: only run this command if there is no existing pagedata.db in the /instance folder.
 Otherwise, sample data and user will be added to exisiting db file.

+## Add function
+1. delete the post by creater
+2. delete the reply by replayer
+3. addd admin account to delete any post and reply.